How to escape atypical regions in the symmetric binary perceptron: a journey through connected-solutions states: Going beyond the no-memory

 With this correlation pattern and a total of $k_{tot}$ levels of nested Markov chains, we end up with a new effective no-memory chain where the overlap between two "links" is now $m_{\Delta_t^{k_{tot}}}(<m_1)$.
 In this case, the update rule for the distribution of interactions becomes

+where the expression for $T_{\kappa,k_{tot}}$ can be found in App.~\ref{app: mem potential}.
 We will label the stable distribution of this new Markov process as $P^\kappa_{k_{tot}{\rm -mem.\, state}}[.]$.
 Although this state is stable for the ${k_{tot}}^{\rm th}$ level of our Markovian diffusion, it is not stable regarding lower levels.
 In other words we have

 for $k\neq k_{tot}$.
 This will induce the chain potential $V^*_{t}[.,.,.,.]$ to fluctuate during the diffusion and more particularly to be $\Delta_t^{k_{tot}}$-periodic.
 To examine if the new stable state can delocalize we should in theory compute the chain potential on $\Delta_t^{k_{tot}}$ consecutive "links".
 In practice, we observe numerically that it is always the last step in the nested Markovian process that has the minimal potential.
 More concretely, if we take the example represented in Fig.~\ref{fig: 9} where we have $k_{tot}=4$ levels of nested Markov chains starting at $t=t_0$ and finishing at $t=t_0+\Delta_t^4$, the step where we are most limited in number of solutions to extend the chain is the one where we go from ${\bf x}_{t_0+\Delta_{t}^{k_{tot}}-1}$ to ${\bf x}_{t_0+\Delta_{t}^{k_{tot}}}$.
-Consequently, to determine if this state delocalizes or not we will simply compute the chain potential for the step $t_0+\Delta_t^{k_{tot}}$ only.
+Consequently, to determine whether this state is delocalized or not, we will simply compute the chain potential for the step $t_0+\Delta_t^{k_{tot}}$ only.
 If this quantity is positive -respectively negative- then the state delocalizes -respectively remains localized-.
 The calculation of this potential will not be derived in this section, but the detailed steps to obtain it can be found in App.~\ref{app: mem potential}.

 Having $\kappa$ fixed, the delocalized phase ($\alpha <\alpha^\kappa_{k_{tot}{\rm -mem.\, state}}$) corresponds to the existence of a steady-state induced by $k_{tot}$ nested Markov chains with a positive potential $V^*_{t_0+\Delta_t^{k_{tot}}}[.,.,.,.]$.
 While in the localized phase ($\alpha <\alpha^\kappa_{k_{tot}{\rm -mem.\, state}}$), no steady-state has a positive potential.
 In App.~\ref{app: mem potential}, the interested reader can also find the detailed computation on how the critical point $\alpha^\kappa_{k_{tot}{\rm -mem.\, state}}$ is obtained .
 In short, we solve the saddle-points equations for the fields $\hat{m}\,$'s given by the chain potential and determine numerically the set of magnetizations and time-intervals $\big\{m_{\Delta_t^j},\Delta_t^j \big\}_{j\in[\![2,k_{tot}]\!]}$ that yield a positive potential with the highest possible value of $\alpha$.
 In particular, while our construction implies that $t_j\in {\rm I\!N}$ (and consequently $\Delta_t^j\in {\rm I\!N}$) for all $j\in[\![2,k_{tot}]\!]$, we determine the critical point after extending the computation to $t_j\in {\rm I\!R}$.